NoahApthorpe/AI4All-IoT/README.md

+# ARCHIVE

+**This repository is a read-only archive from an original fork of a program we developed from AI4All.
+It is no longer being maintained and eventually will be deleted.
+Please see the [latest version](https://github.com/noise-lab/ml-networking).**

 # Machine Learning for Networking

 This repository contains exercises, resources, and information for learning machine learning concepts and applying them to networking.